 Brewpubs aren’t the only sources for local beer in town.
-Most Portland bars, even the most unassuming corner taverns, offer some local suds, but these favorites focus on beers made in Portland and the Northwest, and let you sample offerings from multiple breweries in one visit.
+Most Portland bars, even the most unassuming corner taverns, offer some local suds, but these favorites focus on beers made in Portland and the Northwest, and let you sample offerings from multiple breweries in a single visit.

-The Horse Brass Pub on Southeast Belmont was one of the first to serve local beers on tap — and it’s still a stalwart, serving 50+ draft selections from Portland breweries like Hair of the Dog, Hopworks and Base Camp, as well as regional and international beers.
-Nearby, Belmont Station stocks over 1,400 beers, ciders and more (including 300 from Oregon), and its accompanying “biercafe” has 20+ rotating taps and Italian-inspired food from an on-site food cart.
-Belmont Station hosts myriad events, including July’s Puckerfest, dedicated to sour beers.
+The Horse Brass Pub on Southeast Belmont Street was one of the first to serve local beers on tap — and it’s still a stalwart, serving 50+ draft selections from Portland breweries, as well as regional and international beers.
+Nearby, Belmont Station stocks over 1,400 beers, ciders and more (including 300 options from Oregon), and its accompanying “Biercafé” offers 30+ rotating taps and grub from an on-site food cart.

 The City of Roses doesn’t have a monopoly on amazing ales!
 Several nearby towns are home to their own fabulous brewpubs and breweries.

 Take in the outstanding beauty of the Columbia River Gorge National Scenic Area while enjoying five outstanding brewpubs.